Simple ways you can help make a difference

 -

-Become a Digital Pen Pal: If a phone call feels too intrusive, offer to help them learn to use email or text messaging.
-This low-pressure communication allows them to respond easily at their leisure.
+Become a Digital Pen Pal: If calling feels like too much, help them learn to use email or text messaging.
+This low-pressure communication means they can easily reply whenever they have time.

 -